-When it comes to logo design, most businesses and brands only think of the main primary logo as all they need.
-However, today, a single logo just won’t make the cut – especially if you are using social media, have a website, enrolled in email marketing, and also printing your logo on things.
-Your brand does need alternate logo options.
+When it comes to logo design, most businesses and brands only think the main, primary logo is all they need.
+However, today, a single logo just won’t make the cut – especially if you are using social media, have a website, are enrolled in email marketing, and also printing your logo on things.
+Your brand aesthetic does need alternate logo options.

-Alternate logos should not be completely different – they should be an extension of your current primary logo.
+Alternate logos are a variation of your main logo.
+They should not be completely different – they should be an extension of your current primary logo.
 They should use the same fonts and even the same colors within your brand color palette.
-Alternate logos are more about the layout and overall stricture of how your logo is created.
-For example, if your main logo is horizonal in format, a great alternative would be to have a square formatted logo or a circle shape.
-This way you have options to fit all spaces that you might need to use your logo in.
+Alternate logos are more about the layout and overall structure of how your logo is created.
+For example, if your main logo is horizontal in format, a great alternative would be to have a square formatted logo or a circle shape.
+This way you have options to fit all spaces that you might need to use your logo.

 Reason #1 Versatility

 It’s simply not practical to only have one version of your logo.
 There is a very low probability that the logo you use on your website will fit in your social media, your newsletter template or even fit as a

 I always recommend at least one alternate logo design to my clients, this way you can ensure that you have a logo that will fit in multiple spaces and is not struggling to get a horizontal logo to fit in a square profile image space that Instagram allows for.